 Anderson is also a regular contributor to Writer Unboxed, and to Digital Book World’s Expert Publishing Blog.
 He is a regular conference speaker and panel moderator and a live webinar instructor with Writer’s Digest University.

-As a speaker, he has appeared with The FutureBook Conference in London, Writer’s Digest Conference West in Los Angeles, Writer’s Digest Conference East in New York, Digital Book World in New York, O’Reilly Media Tools of Change’s specially prepared Author ®evolution Day in New York, and the PubSmart Conference in Charleston, South Carolina (April 2014).
+As a speaker, he has appeared with London Author Fair, The FutureBook Conference in London, Writer’s Digest Conference West in Los Angeles, Writer’s Digest Conference East in New York, Digital Book World in New York, O’Reilly Media Tools of Change’s specially prepared Author ®evolution Day in New York, the PubSmart Conference in Charleston, South Carolina (April 2014), Boston’s the Muse and the Marketplace (Grub Street) in May, and Berlin’s Publisher’s Forum from Klopotek.

 His Public Presentation for Authors boot camp was debuted in April 2013 at Writer’s Digest Conference East and repeated at Writer’s Digest Conference West.
 The event, running three hours, brings participants up to the microphone with their own text to read and gain immediate feedback and coaching.
 Covering not only live-event presentation (readings) but also television, radio, and online presence, the course offers professional training to newcomers to the literary field whose experience of public appearance and performance may be limited.

 Anderson is regularly flown to publishing conferences and trade shows by organizers who hire him to “live-tweet” sessions of their events in a format he developed at CNN, taking each session from its beginning to end with fully explicated quotes from panelists and a comprehensive delivery of the discussion’s arc.
 This provides a chance for public engagement — both by event attendees and by others around the world — in a real-time format of cogent interaction and global visibility for the event.